-Background: List the individual or team name and each team member's name, title or position, and employing organization.
+Background: List the individual or team name and each team member's name, title or position, and employing organization, and include the Acquisition Category and the program supported.

 Position Description: Provide a summary of the nominee's major duties and responsibilities during the achievement period.